KristapsSteins/Hacker-News-Scraper/README.md

 # Laravel Project

-This is a web application built with Laravel for the backend and Vue.js for the frontend.
+This is a web application built with Laravel 8 for the backend and Vue.js for the frontend.

 ## Requirements

-- PHP >= 7.3
+- PHP 7.3 to 8.0
 - Composer
 - Node.js and npm